mainlp/mainlp.github.io/_pages/about.md

 <div class="projects">
   <h2 class="category">News</h2>
   <ul>
+    <li>October 2023: Interested in NLP and linguistic variation?
+Check out the <a href="https://nlpnorth.github.io/content/multistar-workshop.html">Multi* workshop</a> which we are organizing (October 5-6 at ITU Copenhagen)</li>
     <li>September/October 2023: <b>Do you speak a German dialect and have 10–15 min to spare?</b> <a href="https://survey.ifkw.lmu.de/sprachtechnologie/">Please fill out our survey to share your opinions on NLP tools!</a></li>
     <li>September 2023: We are hiring!
 See <a href="/jobs/">our job page</a></li>
   </ul>